Nizar F. Hermes

 “The Poet(ry) of Frankish Enchantment: Forgotten Ibn al-Qaysarānī and his Forgotten Ifranjiyyāt (Poems on the Franks).”
 Forthcoming in Middle Eastern Literatures 20.
 3 (Dec.
 2017).

 “Woe to Qayrawan!”
 Ibn Sharaf's Lāmiyya, the Plight of Refugees and the Cityscape.”
 The City in Arabic Literature: Classical and Modern Perspectives.
 Eds.
-Nizar F. Hermes and Gretchen Head (Edinburgh University Press, December 2017).
+Nizar F. Hermes and Gretchen Head (Edinburgh University Press, December 2017 or April 2018).

 “Nicephorus’ Al-Qaṣīda al-Arminiyya: First English Annotated Translation and Comments.”
 Christian-Muslim Relations: A Reader (600-1500).
 Eds.
 David Thomas and Alex Mallett.
 Leiden: Brill, 2018.